koskenni/beta/betaref.md

 The rewriting parts (X, Y) end always in a semicolon (;).
-If semicolons or exclamation marks will be included in them, a percent character (%) must be placed in front of them.
+If semicolons or exclamation marks will be included in them, a percent character (%) must be placed in front of them (cf. section 2.3, and note also that also in the X and Y parts you must write two percent signs (%%) to represent one in the input/output data).

 The resulting states are integers of the range 1 - 127.
 Moves to new states are defined only as parameters in rules.
 To be meaningful, they